 Forensic scientists assisting crime investigations usually earn

-Pay for forensic scientists varies depending on qualifications and experience.
+Pay for forensic scientists varies depending on skills and experience.

-Source: Human Resources, The Institute of Environmental Science and Research (ESR), 2017
+Source: Human Resources, Institute of Environmental Science and Research (ESR), 2020.

 (This information is a guide only.
 Find out more about the sources of our pay information)